edilytics/CRISPResso2_tests/README.md

 ### How can I run a test?

-As explained above, to run all of the tests and check all of the files for differences run:
+As explained above, to run all of the tests use:

 ``` shell
 make all